azwsd/FNC-Fix/README.md

 # FNC Fix

-A web-based tool for viewing, validating, and modifying FNC (Fabrication NC) files used in steel fabrication and CNC machinery.
+A webapp for viewing, validating, and modifying FNC files used in steel fabrication and CNC machinery.

 ## Features